 Note that many attractions in Cornwall are operated by the National Trust, including a number of beaches and coastal areas, and National Trust members get free parking at these car parks.

 If there is an attraction you are visiting and it’s a busier time of year, we’d recommend giving yourself plenty of time to find a parking spot.

 If you’d rather not drive, you still have a number of other options for getting around Cornwall.

-First, the public transport network is quite comprehensive.
+The public transport network in Cornwall is quite comprehensive.
 A bus network covers the majority of the county.
 In addition, many of the pretty coastal towns like Looe, Falmouth and St. Ives are connected to the fast mainline rail line with scenic branch lines.
 You can see a map of these here.

 You can certainly get around the majority of Cornwall by public transport, however it will definitely take longer than driving yourself.
 Depending on the type of trip you want to do, and the amount of sightseeing you have in mind, you might find it works for you or doesn’t.
 For timetables and journey planning, see the traveline south west website here.

 There are also specific tourist buses in Cornwall, which can be an excellent option.
 For example, the Lands End Coaster operates from St. Ives to Lands End, stopping at a number of scenic points along the way, and connecting with the St. Ives and Penzance train and bus stations.
 This is an open top hop on hop off route, and is a great way to get around this part of Cornwall without a car.